Exploring the Capabilities of Gibbs Sampling in Pulsar Timing Arrays: Simulations

 \subsection{Searching for correlations using Fourier coefficients}

 To characterize the GWB signal in each of the realizations of SIM0 and SIM1, we use \autoref{lambda} and \autoref{lambdasigma} with $\hat{\mu}_I$ as the quantity representing the Fourier coefficients of each pulsar (see \autoref{bgivenrho}).
-Furthermore, as was stated in section \S\ref{sec:crosscorr}, due to the inherent biases that might arise in using the power-spectral-density estimates originating from the single-pulsar analyses in optimal statistic equations, the weights $\varphi_I$ are set to the total red noise power that was used to make the data sets.
-The practical use of \autoref{M3A} requires separating the total power between intrinsic and common and will be explored in depth in a future project as our goal is to showcase the potential of the Fourier coefficients in revealing information about the GWB signal, not outlining a complete and practical pipeline capable of fully characterizing a GWB signal.
+Furthermore, since our goal is to showcase the potential of the Fourier coefficients in revealing information about the GWB signal rather than outlining a complete and practical pipeline capable of fully characterizing a GWB signal, the weights $\varphi_I$ are set to the total red noise power that was used to generate the simulated data sets.

 The shape of the correlation recovery is depicted in \autoref{SimCorr} for both simulated data sets.
 This shape is obtained by dividing the pulsar pairs of each realization into 15 different angular separation bins such that all bins have 267 pulsars pairs in them.
-The average and standard deviation (over the 100 realizations) of the correlations for each angular separation bin is then computed and plotted in \autoref{SimCorr}.
-Furthermore, the histogram of the estimated amplitude $\hat{A_g}$ and signal-to-noise ratio of all the 100 realizations of each data set is stacked on top of each other (i.e., no averaging is performed) and presented in \autoref{SimAmp} and \autoref{SimSNR} respectively.
-The impact of introducing extreme levels of intrinsic spatially-uncorrelated red noise to the data set manifests itself in the form of lowering the signal-to-noise ratio and biased amplitude recovery.
+Additionally, the average, 16th, and 84th percentiles (over the 300 realizations) of the correlations for each angular separation bin is computed and indicated in \autoref{SimCorr}.
+Furthermore, the histogram of the estimated amplitude $\hat{A_g}$ and signal-to-noise ratio of all the 300 realizations of each data set are stacked on top of each other (i.e., no averaging is performed) and presented in \autoref{SimAmp} and \autoref{SimSNR} respectively.
+The impact of introducing extreme levels of intrinsic spatially-uncorrelated red noise to the data set manifests itself in the form of lowering the signal-to-noise ratio and more scattered amplitude recovery.
 However, the shape of the correlations recovery remains remarkably close to the Hellings and Downs curve over many realizations.